ramoncarrascom/100-days-of-code/log.md

 **Thoughts:** In the begining I'm not using TDD for my developments, because I don't have all the necessary framework knowledge to know exactly how can I make things.
 I've been reading a lot of documentation and I'm going little by little in this stage.

 **Link to work:** [Boring Games App](https://github.com/ramoncarrascom/BoringGames/commit/87104e11516f9359300d50c07479163e568edfc4)

+### Day 31: May 2, 2020

+**Progress:** I began developing my DevOps, with the building and testing part of the pipeline for the backend

+**Thoughts:** I'm going a little slow because I'm reading a lot of documentation about Jenkins, and I want to do things right.
+I didn't have all the necessary SDKs in my RasPi, and Arm64 versions don't have an automated install.
+But now everything's working perfectly fine.
+It builds and tests my backend.
+The next step is deploying the generated artifact.